 Being prepared, however, is different.
-Do your research; buy a good guidebook (Lonely Planet or Footprint), chat to your Travel Specialist (remember, our India gurus are always on hand to help) and immerse yourself in the history of the different regions, religions and culture.
+Do your research; buy a good guidebook, chat to your Travel Specialist (remember, our India gurus are always on hand to help) and immerse yourself in the history of the different regions, religions and culture.
 From its sacred reverence of cows to a nationwide passion for cricket, India has many fascinating customs and traditions.

-Please don’t support irresponsible wildlife tourist attractions; avoid riding, hugging or having selfies with wild animals.
-If you’re looking for a genuine tiger experience, Rickshaw offers a handful of National Park safaris where you can get the chance to see tigers in the wild, where they belong.
-You can read more about animal welfare abroad at World Animal Protection.
+Please don’t support irresponsible wildlife tourist attractions; avoid riding, hugging or taking selfies with wild animals.
+If you’re looking for a genuine tiger experience, Rickshaw offers a handful of national park safaris where you can get the chance to see tigers in the wild, where they belong.

 What to wear in India

 When haggling, start at 50% of the asking price and haggle until you reach a happy medium.
-But remember to keep smiling and keep it friendly!
+Remember to keep smiling and keep it friendly.